 3. Explore Kofukuji Temple

 Kofukuji Temple was established in 710, the same year Nara became Japan’s capital.
-The temple grounds are large and comprised of several buildings.
-They are the Five-storied Pagoda, Three-storied Pagoda, Central Golden Hall, Northern Round Hall, and Southern Round Hall.
-Five-storied Pagoda stands at 50 m (164 ft) tall and is Japan’s second tallest wooden pagoda.
+The UNESCO World Heritage Site is one of the most significant temples in the country with expansive grounds that house several important structures, including the Five-storied Pagoda, Three-storied Pagoda, Central Golden Hall, Northern Round Hall, and Southern Round Hall.
+The Five-storied Pagoda, standing at 50 meters (164 feet), is the second-tallest wooden pagoda in Japan and one of the temple’s most iconic landmarks.

 5. Walk to Kasuga Taisha Shrine